Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

 # Create a Load Balancer, VPCs and Security groups for the Front-end and Baceknd services
 ### Step 12: Prepare our backend container to be deployed to Fargate
 ##### Creating a VPC
+(All these commands should be run in workspace/aws-bootcamp-cruddur)
-- Create a default VPC via the terminal/CLI
+- Create a default VPC via the terminal/CLI, i.e find the default VPC and return its VPC ID if True.
 ```
 export DEFAULT_VPC_ID=$(aws ec2 describe-vpcs \
 --filters "Name=isDefault, Values=true" \